kora-projects/kora-docs/mkdocs/blog/en/you-need-good-jvm-engineers.md

 ---

-## Small Conceptual Surface Matters More Than Small API Count
+## Small Conceptual Surface Matters More Than Small API Count { #conceptual-surface }

 It is important not to reduce this argument to the number of classes or annotations.